Thomas

 District 4 - U.S. Rep. val hoyle (D)

-Congresswoman Val Hoyle is a freshman member of the House who represents the southern half of Oregon’s coastal communities.
-The married Congresswoman serves on the Transportation and Infrastructure Committee and the Natural Resources Committee.
+Congresswoman Val Hoyle is a second-termm member of the House who represents the southern half of Oregon’s coastal communities.
+The married mother of two Congresswoman serves on the Transportation and Infrastructure Committee and the Natural Resources Committee.
 Hoyle graduated from Emmanuel College.

 Thomas Take: Safe Bet Democrat